New! I added a cooking video to this page so you could see how simple it is to make these gluten-free Roll Out Sugar Cookies!

 Cream the butter until light and fluffy.

-Add the sugar and mix very well with the butter.
+Add the sugar and mix very well with the butter, until light and fluffy.

 Add the vanilla and milk, the 2 eggs and blend well.

 Sift together the 3 cups of flour, baking powder and salt (OR add them to a bowl and mix with a pastry cutter or whisk) and then add to the above mixture, beating well after each addition.
-(Rather than sifting, I just place in a bowl and mix with a pastry cutter).

-Add 1½ cup more sifted flour or less as needed.
+Add 1 1/2 cup additional flour.
 The idea is that it should be stiff enough to roll.

 Chill (at least 1 hour - I usually make the day before and then take it out to almost room temp so that it is easy to roll.
 If you refrigerate it overnight, take the dough out 2 or more hours before rolling as it will get hard overnight)